lite-xl/lite-xl/doc/usage.md

 The user module can be modified by running the `core:open-user-module` command or otherwise directly opening the `$HOME/.config/lite-xl/init.lua` file.

-As an exception, on Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.
+On Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.

 Please note that Lite XL differs from the standard Lite editor for the location